 Katja Scharpwinkel was born in Hagen in 1969.
 She studied chemistry at the University of Münster and received her diploma in 1994, followed by her doctorate in 1996.

-She is responsible for European Site & Verbund Management; Global Engineering Services; Corporate Environmental Protection, Health, Safety & Quality and the Europe, Middle East, Africa region.
+As a member of the Executive Board, she is responsible for European Site & Verbund Management; Global Engineering Services; Corporate Environmental Protection, Health, Safety & Quality and the Europe, Middle East, Africa region.

 WHAT DOES IT MEAN FOR YOU AS SITE MANAGER FOR THE LUDWIGSHAFEN